The Weary Chef

 Conclusion

 This pork chili recipe will surely make your meal interesting.
-If you are a spicy lover, this is certainly perfect for you.
+If you love spicy food, this is certainly perfect for you.
 If you have leftover pork from the previous meal, that is not a problem.
-Make use of it and enjoy it even more.
-A perfect meal for lunch or dinner.
-Have them ready on your table!
-It is an easy recipe that you will enjoy making and eating.
-Your leftover food will not be a waste.
+Make use of it and enjoy it a second time.
+This is an easy recipe that you will enjoy making and eating.
+Your leftover food will not go to waste.
 In fact, like this recipe, we can even make it better.
+For some other lunch or dinner ideas check out the links!

 Check out more recipes that you will surely love!